 First, you need to align on the overarching business goals that you’re trying to model out.
 Then, you need to identify the quantitative KPIs that will measure those goals.

-The third step is the most significant part of the process where you break those KPIs down into drivers, assumptions, and results in your model.
+The third step is the most significant part of the forecasting process, where you break those KPIs down into key drivers, assumptions, and results in your model.
 But once you do that, you can use the metrics to create tactical execution plans for business units and reflect these in your financial statements, which improves your understanding of the company’s bottom line.

 1. Define the Qualitative Business Goals